wooosik/e2e-ad-study/README.md

 `torchviz`.
 Train for a few epochs until you reach about 99% accuracy, then capture a screenshot for your records.

+Week 2 expands on these basics with a small CNN for CIFAR-10 and a learning‑rate/batch‑size sweep logged to TensorBoard.
+Launch `02_dl_core.ipynb` to reproduce the NVIDIA E2E network and compare scalar curves from different hyperparameters.

 The `study_plan.py` script contains minimal examples for later weeks of the study.
 Set the environment variable `SAMPLE_IMAGE` to an RGB image path to test the frame-to-tensor conversion example.